CloudLabsAI-Azure/Github-Copilot/Labfiles/GitHubCopilot-Accessibility.md

 1. **Save** the file by **Ctrl + S**.

 1. Refresh your **Accessible University** page, click on **Start over** button from  **Accessibility Insights for Web** page.
 You will now see a reduction in the error message.

 1. Expand the image-alt issue to check failure details

-1. Click on the GitHub Copilot Chat window, provide the given prompt and click on enter.
+1. Click on the GitHub Copilot Chat window, provide the given prompt, and click on enter.

    ```
-   fix the label issue for all the labels in before.html file
+   fix the label issue for all the labels in the `before.html` file
    ```

-1. It will generate a bunch of code that helps to resolve all **label** issue at once in `before.html` file.
+1. It will generate a bunch of code that helps to resolve all **label** issues at once in the `before.html` file.

    ```
            <!-- container for displaying form errors -->